chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 And so on.
 The format is always `base-PLATFORM`, with a list of platforms available [here](https://github.com/chimera-linux/chimera-live/blob/master/mkrootfs-platform.sh).

+The base packages for U-Boot devices come with a default kernel command line in `/etc/u-boot-cmdline`.
+This contains a pre-defined `root=` parameter that is suitable for the default partitioning as shipped with the device images.
+This will not work with custom partition layouts, for exmaple when using LVM/LUKS or when your partition label is different, and it's only present so that U-Boot configuration can be generated statically without executing code in the target root, so you can remove it (the U-Boot menu generator will figure out the root from the current configuration).

 **This needs to be done before installing the kernel.**

 ### Kernel installation